Cater Allen Private Bank customers

-Cater Allen Limited, which is known as Cater Allen Private Bank, will be a ring-fenced bank.
+Cater Allen Limited, which is known as Cater Allen Private Bank, is a ring-fenced bank.

-If you’re a customer of Cater Allen, there will be no changes to your sort code or account number as a result of ring-fencing, but there will be a change to Cater Allen’s Bank Identifier Code (BIC) and to your International Bank Account Number (IBAN).
+If you’re a customer of Cater Allen, there have been no changes to your sort code or account number as a result of ring-fencing, but there has been a change to Cater Allen’s Bank Identifier Code (BIC) and to your International Bank Account Number (IBAN).
 This will affect you if you make or receive international payments.
-You will also no longer be able to use RBS branches to pay cash or cheques into your Cater Allen account.
+You are also no longer able to use RBS branches to pay cash or cheques into your Cater Allen account.

-A very small number of business customers may be affected by the fact that a ring-fenced bank cannot have an exposure to certain financial institutions.
+A very small number of business customers are affected by the fact that a ring-fenced bank cannot have an exposure to certain financial institutions.

 If you’re affected by any of these changes, we’ll have been in contact with you to explain what this means for you and how we’ll continue to serve your needs in the future.

 Protecting yourself from fraud and scams

-Although we won’t be changing your sort code or account number as a result of ring-fencing, the sort code or account number of any account you have with any of the other UK banks subject to ring-fencing may change, or may have already changed, as those banks restructure their business to comply with the ring-fencing legislation.
+Although we haven’t changed your sort code or account number as a result of ring-fencing, the sort code or account number of any account you have with any of the other UK banks subject to ring-fencing may change, or may have already changed, as those banks restructure their business to comply with the ring-fencing legislation.
 This is because each bank affected by ring-fencing is taking a different approach.